Low-Income Rental Classification (LIRC)

 - Rent and income restrictions at or below 60% Area Median Income placed on units by state, federal, or local unit of government as evidenced by a document recorded against the property.

-Application Form (fillable rtf) - Downloadable form and instructions (for new applicants only).
-The application deadline is March 31.
+Application Form - Downloadable form and instructions for new applicants only.